-If you're still not sure about taking a cutting, you could also air layer the plant.
-Rather than completely cutting off the top, simply make a notch in the stem about halfway around the stem.
-Prop it open with toothpicks.
-Dust with rooting powder.
-Wrap moist sphagnum moss around the stem, and enclose the moss in clear plastic.
-Keep the moss moist until you see new roots developing.
+If you want to try getting fancy with propagating your corn plant, you can use an advanced technique called air layering.
+Similar to cuttings, air layering begins with cutting a stem.
+Rather than completely cutting off the stem, simply make a notch about halfway around the stem with a clean, sharp blade.
+Prop it open with small pieces of toothpicks.
+Dust the open wound with rooting powder.
+Wrap moist sphagnum moss around the cut stem and enclose the moss in clear plastic.
+Keep the moss moist but not soggy until you see new roots developing.
 At that time, cut off the stem just below the roots, and pot up the new plant.